-- 54. As indicated above, the Court has made little effort in the present case to take full account of the circumstances following the filing of the Marshall Islands' Application.
+55. As indicated above, the Court has made little effort in the present case to take full account of the circumstances following the filing of the Marshall Islands' Application.
 And yet, it was perfectly acceptable to rely on evidence arising subsequently, since the date of the evidence should in no way be confused with the date of the event to be proved.
 The Court seems to me to be perfectly entitled to take those later circumstances into account, circumstances which may shed light on the existence of the dispute at the time the Application was filed.
 It had the freedom to do so in this case, since the existence of a dispute was clearly apparent in the respective positions expressed by the Parties before the Court in the course of the proceedings.
 How can one conclude that a dispute does not exist, when one Party is complaining before the Court that the other has long been in breach of its international obligations, and the other Party denies that its conduct constitutes a violation of those obligations?
 I remain of the opinion that, in this case, the Parties' exchanges during the proceedings confirm the existence of the dispute on the date those proceedings were instituted.
 The exchanges that took place before the Court did not create the dispute anew.
-They merely "confirmed" its prior existence. - 55.
-The Court has taken account of parties' exchanges during the proceedings in a number of cases, giving probative value to the statements made before it and deducing from those statements that a dispute exists (Certain Property (Liechtenstein v.
+They merely "confirmed" its prior existence.

+56. The Court has taken account of parties' exchanges during the proceedings in a number of cases, giving probative value to the statements made before it and deducing from those statements that a dispute exists (Certain Property (Liechtenstein v.
 Germany), Preliminary Objections, Judgment, I.C.J.
 Reports 2005, pp. 18-19, para.
 25; Land and Maritime Boundary between Cameroon and Nigeria (Cameroon v.
 Nigeria), Preliminary Objections, Judgment, I.C.J.
 Reports 1998, pp. 316-317, para.
 93; Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Bosnia and Herzegovina v.
 Yugoslavia), Preliminary Objections, Judgment, I.C.J.
 Reports 1996 (II), pp. 614-615, para.
 29).
-While, as the Court strives to demonstrate, the circumstances of these cases are clearly different to those of the present case, this should not raise questions about the relevance of that jurisprudence: it illustrates the openness that the Court has shown on numerous occasions in order better to determine the parties' positions. - 56.
-I see no compelling reason for the Court's refusal to take account of the Parties' opposing views, which it witnessed for itself.
-Is this not a regrettable way of departing from its own jurisprudence for no apparent reason? - 57.
+While, as the Court strives to demonstrate, the circumstances of these cases are clearly different to those of the present case, this should not raise questions about the relevance of that jurisprudence: it illustrates the openness that the Court has shown on numerous occasions in order better to determine the parties' positions.

+- 57. I see no compelling reason for the Court's refusal to take account of the Parties' opposing views, which it witnessed for itself.
+Is this not a regrettable way of departing from its own jurisprudence for no apparent reason? - 58.
 Let us pause to consider the public delivery of the present decision.
 Is it not clear for all to see that, on the date when the Court is ruling on its jurisdiction, the dispute has taken on a more definite shape since the start of the proceedings?
-Has the Marshall Islands ceased to assert that Pakistan has breached and continues to be in breach of its obligation under customary international law to negotiate with a view to nuclear disarmament?
-Has Pakistan grown weary of contending that there is no relevant obligation incumbent upon it and that the facts as alleged by the Marshall Islands do not constitute a violation of any kind?
+Has the Marshall Islands ceased to assert that the United Kingdom has breached and continues to be in breach of its obligation to negotiate with a view to nuclear disarmament?
+Has the United Kingdom grown weary of contending that it has taken and is taking steps to comply with that obligation?